gcardi/Anafestica/README.md

 ...
 ```

 The type alias is necessary to make happy the IDE's Form designer that doesn't like the syntax of C++ templates.
-Just because the TForm1 class derives from this type of alias, it allows it to acquire intrinsic ability to save its attributes, such as position, size and status and, optionally, the specific attributes of the application that the programmer will want to save.
+Just because the TForm1 class derives from this type of alias, it allows it to acquire intrinsic ability to save its attributes, such as position, size and state and, optionally, the specific attributes of the application that the programmer will want to save.

 Next, there is a new constructor that takes several parameters and also a destructor: